 First of all is Anterior knee pain a symptom and not a disease.
-There are many many reasons to have anterior knee pain.
-Basically all initial treatments of your Anterior Knee Pain (AKP) or Patellofemoral Pain (PFP) consists two thing.
-First of all is a reduction of level of activity and a mixture of physiotherapy-guided quadriceps and hip exercises, core stability training, and eventually foot orthoses, braces and tape, can be helpful.
-If you have tried all that, and that you still have chronic anterior knee pain and you have done a lot of rehabilitation without improving your problem.
-Perhaps you have been told to live with your pain by your doctor based on the good model "Functional Envelope" developed by Scott Dye, but in your case you might think that is not the best option.
-If so you should read more since surgery might be the right option.
+Today we have identified many reasons to have anterior knee pain.
+Initial treatments of your Anterior Knee Pain (AKP) or Patellofemoral Pain (PFP) consists two thing.
+First of all is a reduction of level of activity often enough.
+Also a mixture of physiotherapy-guided quadriceps and hip exercises, core stability training, and eventually foot orthoses, braces and tape, can be helpful.
+If you have tried all that, and that you still have chronic anterior knee pain you should read futher.
+You have likely been told to live with your pain by your doctor.
+Or an orthopedic surgeon have introduced the good model "Functional Envelope" developed by Scott Dye.
+But in your specific case you think, that is not the best option.
+If so you should read more since surgery might be scary but it could be an option.